2024 Cloud Marketplace Insights and Predictions

 Ultimately, ISVs will concentrate on the “better together” story and how to maximize the joint-buyer impact with clouds.
 Cloud incentive program requirements will become increasingly explicit about their criteria.
 As buyer behavior evolves and more leads come from buyer-led interest, will this initiate further rethinking of fees and potentially an increase if the clouds are able to deliver even more value?
 High-quality leads are precious in the era of GTM efficiency.
 It’s safe to say we’ve not yet fulfilled this prophecy, but it will be interesting to see how these factors develop.

-PREDICTION 5: Customer demand to purchase solutions, including multiple products and services, will drive innovation from the channel.
+Prediction 5: Customer demand to purchase solutions, including multiple products and services, will drive innovation from the channel.

 This year, we saw significant channel-centric innovation from the hyperscalers, launching new programs like Microsoft’s Multiparty Private Offers and Google’s Marketplace Channel Private Offers.
 The Clouds couldn’t have launched these new programs without deep collaboration and advice from channel players.
 In the past twelve months, 60% of our survey respondents reported that some transactions involved channel partners, and 87% say they will next year.
 According to Canalys research, 65% of channel partners see their customers buying through hyperscaler marketplaces.
 This one seems to come true, and you can read more about “the year of the channel” in our Key Learnings section.

-PREDICTION 1: The clouds will publish marketplace and co-sell results publicly by the end of 2025.
+Prediction 1: The clouds will publish marketplace and co-sell results publicly by the end of 2025.

 We’ve observed a growing number of ISVs—companies like Salesforce, CrowdStrike, Varonis, and others—discussing their success with cloud marketplaces during earnings calls.